Chainfrog-dev/multidasher/README.md

 ## Contributing

-We would love your input on this project, whether they are code contributions, opinions on features, project priorities, testing, documentation or UX and graphic design (see CONTRIBUTING.md).
+We would love your input on this project, whether it be code contributions, opinions on features, project priorities, testing, documentation or UX and graphic design (see CONTRIBUTING.md).
+Or indeed anything else that you think might help.

 Everyone interacting in MultiDasher's codebase, issue tracker, wiki, and mailing list is expected to follow the code of conduct (see CODE_OF_CONDUCT.md).